Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds

 The notion of $(c,C)$-uniform domain (Definition \ref{def:undo}) is well-known in the study of elliptic and parabolic PDEs.
 In our theorem this property guarantees that connectedness of domains is preserved under uniform convergence of their distance functions to the boundary.
-It is however still unsatisfying since it rules out interesting examples, for instance, examples with long and thin spikes or tentacles that disappear in the limit.
-Therefore, we expect that $(c,C)$-uniformity can be replaced by a weaker property.
-We will investigate such a property in a future publication.
+In fact one can see that connectedness of the limit domain is necessary to be able to apply the previous rigidity theorems and any assumption on the sequence $\Omega_i$ that preserves connected in the limit will be enough for the theorem to hold.

-Another application of stability of Laplace mean curvature bounds is stability of constant mean curvature hypersurfaces, and in particular minimal hypersurfaces, along a sequence of Riemannian manifold with lower Ricci curvature bounds that converge in measured Gromov-Hausdorff sense.
-We can prove a theorem in the context of $\RCD$ spaces.
-We say the boundary $\partial \Omega$ of an open subset $\Omega$ is a CMC hypersurface with curvature $H\in \R$ if $\m(\partial \Omega)=0$ and the signed distance function $\de_{\partial \Omega}:= \de_{\overline \Omega}- \de_{\Omega^c}$ satisfies
+Another application of stability of Laplace mean curvature bounds w.r.t. uniform convergence is stability of "constant mean curvature hypersurfaces", and in particular "minimal hypersurfaces", along a sequence of Riemannian manifold with lower Ricci curvature bounds that converge in measured Gromov-Hausdorff sense.
+We will discuss this in the Appendix \ref{53}.